 Creation and location

-Ford (1992) noted that George Finch signed the Registration Certificate probably in December 1828.
-In the 1841 census a George Finch was a baker.
-However, the Bedfordshire Times and Independent (14 May 1954) provided a brief history on “Turvey Methodist Church”.
+The Bedfordshire Times and Independent (14 May 1954) provided a brief history on “Turvey Methodist Church”.
 The unnamed reporter (“closely connected with the church”) noted the ground had been “bought from John Abbott, Victualler, Turvey in 1829 a year after the church was erected.”
 The ground cost £30 for 20 yards by 10 yards.
 He listed the first 1828/29 Trustees as being George Dent, Turvey, gardener; Thomas Row, Bedford, gentleman; John Collins, Bedford, hairdresser; John Brown, Bedford, butcher; William Allison, Bedford, shoemaker; Thomas Hester, Bedford, chimney sweep; Thomas Castledine, Lavendon, labourer, John Hawkins Revis, Newton Blossomville, farmer; William Armstrong the younger, Wilshamstead, farmer.
+George Dent is listed in Wesleyan Methodist records as a Class Leader in 1836 (the article Methodism in Turvey provides further information).

 Schedule 1 of the St. Paul’s Circuit No. 92 of 1830 showed 106 “sittings”, as in pew spaces, for people in the Chapel, with 88 for rent and 18 free.
 There were 30 names from 20 households from Turvey shown on the Register of Methodist Baptisms in North Bedfordshire between 1812 and 1947.
 Four congregation families were correlated (Ford, 1992) with the 1841/1851 census data showing heads of households were: a blacksmith; a journeyman bricklayer; two agricultural labourers.
 From the 1851 Ecclesiastical Census, attendances at the Chapel over the year averaged 50 people in the afternoon and 40 in the evening.
 Ford found the congregations of the two Chapels were friendly with each other and in contact with the Church of England.
 For example, the Quarterly Meeting Minutes of the Methodist Bedford Circuit from 28 September 1847 showed “A letter to be addressed to John Higgins Esq., informing him of the Sermon and (Turvey Missionary) Meeting and respectfully inviting his attendance.”
 Kent (1992) in Turvey News commented “there was good co-operation with the Methodist Chapel.
 In the 20th century, Mrs Stephenson says they used to go to afternoon service there, after morning service and before evening service at the Congregational Chapel.”.
 A Bedfordshire Times and Independent reporter commented in 1954 that the “utmost co-operation is being shown by the Rector of Turvey, the Reverend GH Browning.